 Now match the letter with the middle sound you hear in the recording:

-Did you figure out that an unstressed t between vowels is actually pronounced as a d?
+Did you remember that a t between a stressed vowel and a reduced vowel is actually pronounced as a flap?

 Once you've mastered these letters, move on to the next lesson.